Chapter 17C.

 (3) Target high school seniors who demonstrate an interest in being employed in an eligible criminal justice profession.

-(4) Engage with employees of eligible criminal justice professions and leaders in eligible counties for input in the Program.
+(4) Engage with employees of eligible criminal justice professions and local leaders for input in the Program.

 (5) Attend high school career days, job fairs, and other activities to recruit qualified individuals into the Program.

-(c) Awards of Forgivable Loans. – The Program shall provide forgivable loans of up to three thousand one hundred fifty‑two dollars ($3,152.00) per year for up to two years to selected individuals.
+(c) Awards of Forgivable Loans. - The Program shall provide forgivable loans of up to three thousand one hundred fifty-two dollars ($3,152.00) per year, totaling a maximum of six thousand three hundred four dollars ($6,304.00) over two years, to selected individuals.
+If the Committee, in its sole discretion, determines that circumstances warrant an extension of the period over which the Program shall provide forgivable loans to a selected individual, the Committee may extend that period to three years but may not increase the maximum loan amount.
 The funds from the forgivable loans may be used for tuition, fees, and the cost of books.
 The Committee may determine the maximum amount of loan proceeds that may be applied to community college fees and course textbooks.
 The number of forgivable loans awarded annually shall not exceed 100 and the total number of recipients in the Program each year shall not exceed 200.
 The Committee shall select recipients no later than June 1 of each year.

 (1) A felony.